Ep.73: Rule Breakers Weight Loss with Cassie Bjork

-She was targeted by the licensing organizing board and I want to hear that story.
-I wanted to learn more about it, and the reason is that I feel like the American Dietetics Association is corrupt and I really want to help you know what is behind some of these industries that are the ones who are putting all this information out there about nutrition that might be flood; it might be problematic.
+She was targeted by the licensing organizing board, and I want to hear that story.
+I wanted to learn more about it, and the reason is that I feel like the American Dietetics Association is corrupt; and I really want to help you know what is behind some of these industries that are the ones who are putting all this information out there about nutrition that might be flawed; it might be problematic.

-Cassie: Thanks, Robyn.
-I’m really excited to be here and dive into a lot of the shadiness, and I’m really glad to hear that you’re a fellow rule breaker as well.
-I know that and love that about you, so I think we’re just going to really, really connect and just share a lot of eye opening stuff here today.
+I’m really excited to be here, and dive into a lot of the shadiness; and I’m really glad to hear that you’re a fellow rule breaker as well.
+I know that and love that about you, so I think we’re just going to really, really connect and just share a lot of eye-opening stuff here today.

-I think for me, Robyn, this was the moment, the huge wake up call, the beginning of my journey, of having to figure things out on my own, because what I was taught in school wasn’t working for me, wasn’t working for my dad, and it was really in that moment in the hospital, looking at my dad on this operating table.
+I think for me, Robyn, this was the moment, the huge wake up call, the beginning of my journey: having to figure things out on my own, because what I was taught in school wasn’t working for me, wasn’t working for my dad.
+It was really that moment, in the hospital, looking at my dad on this operating table.
 That was when I saw the life and the death possibility of following all of these outdated protocols that they’re teaching in dietician school, still to this day.

 Robyn: Let’s break it down a little bit.
 What is the problem with valuating our food based on, for instance, let’s start with calories?